TerraMA2/terrama2/webapp/README.md

 git clone https://github.com/TerraMA2/terrama2.git
 ```

-  Note: This repository contain the entire TerraMA², if you want just the web API, the important is the directory webapp.
+Note: This repository contain the entire TerraMA², if you want just the web API, the important is the webapp directory.

 - Access the webapp directory via command line and run the following command: